OneDeadKey/arsenik/README.md

 --------------------------------------------------------------------------------

-[Non-programmable keyboards are supported through kanata.](kanata) Other implementations (kmonad, keyd…) would be nice to see as well.
+[Non-programmable keyboards are supported through kanata.](kanata)

+Other desktop implementations (kmonad, keyd…) would be nice to see as well.

 Programmable keyboards should be trivial to configure with QMK, ZMK, Kaleidoscope, etc.